 This combination is used predominantly by the Roman Catholic Church.
 See Crescent and Cross.

-Here's another symbol used by the Catholic Church: Marian Cross.
+Here's another symbol used by the Catholic Church, which we've named the Alexander Roman Cross.

 This double crescent forms a cross.
 See Double Crescent Cross.